 Sprites can be scaled (that is, stretched) to a larger or smaller size.
 This way we can display sprites at any size we want.
 This will come in handy in the game presented in the next chapter.

-Now that we know how to create a GUI window, display sprites and drawing primitives, collect keyboard and mouse input, play sounds, and implement collision detection, we are now ready to create a graphical game in Pygame.
+Now that we know how to create a window, display sprites and drawing primitives, collect keyboard and mouse input, play sounds, and implement collision detection, we are now ready to create a graphical game in Pygame.
 The next chapter brings all of these elements together for our most advanced game yet.